neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 :::{figure} /images/synaptic-potential.png
 :width: 700

-Example synaptic connectivity and the result on post-synaptic membrane potential.
-A) Excitatory synaptic connection.
-Ai) Depolarization above a specific value causes a brief voltage *spike* event.
-B) Inhibitory synaptic connection.
+Example synaptic connectivity (left; ball and stick diagrams) and the result on post-synaptic membrane potential (right; gray) for: A) Excitatory synaptic connection and B) Inhibitory synaptic connection.
+Ai) Depolarization above a specific value (green; spike threshold) causes a brief voltage *spike* event.
+Orange bar denotes time during which the pre-synaptic neuron is spiking (ie. the synapse is activated).
 :::

 Consider the K+, Na+, and Cl- equilibrium potentials established in [table 1 and 2](#table1) (shown in the margin to the right).